How to Tile a Bathroom Wall Like a Pro: A Beginner's Guide

 Placing Tiles on the Wall

-- Start from the Center: Initiate your tiling from the center of the wall, using your layout plan as a reference.
-This approach helps achieve a harmonious appearance.
+• Start from the Center: Begin tiling from the wall’s center, using your layout as a guide for a balanced appearance.

-- Using Spacers: Insert spacers between tiles to maintain consistent gaps, which is essential for achieving professional-looking grout lines.
+• Using Spacers: Insert spacers between tiles to maintain consistent gaps, ensuring even grout lines.

 Tips for Professional Results